RigNet: Repetitive Image Guided Network for Depth Completion: Experiments

 \subsection{Ablation Studies}

-In this section, we employ extensive experiments to verify the effectiveness of each component proposed in our method, including the repetitive hourglass network (RHN) and the repetitive guidance module (RG), which consists of an efficient guidance algorithm (EG) and an adaptive fusion mechanism (AF).
-Related results are listed in Table~\ref{t4} and shown in Fig.~\ref{Fig.6}, respectively.
-Note that the batch size is set to 8 when computing the GPU memory consumption.
+Here we employ extensive experiments to verify the effectiveness of each proposed component, including the repetitive hourglass network (RHN-Table~\ref{t_RHN}) and the repetitive guidance module (RG-Table~\ref{t_RG}), which consists of the efficient guidance algorithm (EG) and the adaptive fusion mechanism (AF). \textbf{Note that} the batch size is set to 8 when computing the GPU memory consumption.

-\textbf{Effect of Repetitive Hourglass Network.}
+\textbf{(1) Effect of Repetitive Hourglass Network.}